Sue Page: Career

+A Rural Generalist in Obstetrics, Emergency Medicine and Mental Health, Page was a general surgery assistant at St Vincent’s Hospital in Lismore from 1992 to 2010 and GP-Obstetrician at Ballina Hospital from 1990 to 1998.
+In 2003 Page was appointed inaugural Chair of the North Coast Area Health Care Advisory Council within the NSW Department of Health, and following organisational restructure she returned as board member of the Northern NSW Local Health District from 2011 to 2016.
+Working for Bupa in Aged Care from 2014 to 2016, she later moved to Queensland as and Emergency Department (ED) Senior Medical Officer and later Director of Medical Services for Capricorn Coast Hospital and Health Service.
+She was Director of Clinical Training at Rockhampton Hospital in Central Queensland 2018, before her appointments as Director of Medical Services: in Bundaberg in 2019, Rockhampton in 2020, and for International SOS in 2021.
+Sue has worked as a locum in a variety of settings in central Queensland, remote Aboriginal communities in the Northern Territory, in Australian Border Force facilities Offshore and Maritime, and in Christmas Island, Manus Island and NT Immigration Detention Centres.
+She is currently a Senior Contracted Clinician working for Bup Health Services and a member of the Health Cyber Sharing Network Advisory Panel for CI-ISAC.

 Identified as one of the top ten people in Australia influencing General Practice, Dr Page was recognised in the Australian Honours as a Member of the Order of Australia on Australia Day 25 January 2008.
 The award is recognition for outstanding achievement and service.
 Dr Page received her award for service to medicine and to the community through commitment to improving access to health and medical services in rural and remote areas, and through professional, educational and advisory roles.

 Page has been instrumental in bringing cross-sector organisations together to work to common goals.
 Amongst achievements are listed contribution to resolving the 2003 Medical Indemnity crisis in Australia, the establishment of a dedicated training program for Procedural General Practice, and negotiating Australian Medicare Item Numbers for Nurses working within General Practices for procedures such as Pap smears and for Allied Health Professionals caring for patients with chronic and complex disease.
 She continues to promote collaborative working arrangements in Primary Health Care, and to inspire the next generation of health workforce through a variety of speaking engagements.

+More recently, Page has held positions at Strategic Advisor for the National Disability Insurance Agency, as Regional Director of Medical Services for International SOS and for Wide Bay Hospital and Health Service at Bundaberg.During the pandemic she was appointed Covid Commander for Central Queensland Hospital and Health Service, establishing a Remote Patient Monitoring service linking remote communities, their GPs, the Hospital Sector, and Public Health Physicians and ultimately transforming patient access.She has remained a vocal advocate for public health initiatives including water fluoridation and vaccination and provides health opinion pieces and consultancy work via Medius Global.
+She sits on the Health Advisory Panel for CI-ISAC Australia.